How to choose a new bulb

-The hardest part of the job is choosing a new bulb.
+The hardest part of how to replace a headlight is choosing a new bulb.
 You can spend more time shopping for the bulbs than it takes to install them.
 The choices are mind-boggling.
 Every bulb manufacturer has its own confusing names for each style, making comparisons difficult.
 But it boils down to four upgrade categories—brightness level, life span, light color and energy consumption (photo).
 Here’s the scoop:

 Finally, if you want to milk your fuel budget for every last nickel, buy an “eco-friendly” bulb.
 They can save four gallons of gas over the life of the bulb and they last twice as long.